factorialco/tentaclesql/README.md

 SCHEMA_FILE='example.yaml' # Note that should be placed into `schemas` folder
 ```

-This schmema stucture is an array of all the table definitions
+This schema stucture is an array of all the table definitions
 available in your schema.
 Something like:

 ```json